Dear Friends and Neighbors,

 Building a Stronger Community

 Whether it's my involvement as the Founder and President of The Chatham Turkey Trot, my efforts to rebrand and promote The Colony Pool Club, or my efforts to organize the first annual American Foundation for Suicide Prevention "Out of the Darkness Walk," I have always focused on building a greater sense of community and pride in Chatham Township.
-As a result, The Chatham Turkey Trot has raised more than $125,000 since its inception in 2009 for the Chatham Township Volunteer Fire Department, the Diabetes Research Institute and the Chatham Emergency Squad.
+As a result, The Chatham Turkey Trot has raised more than $150,000 since its inception in 2009 for the Chatham Township Volunteer Fire Department, the Diabetes Research Institute and the Chatham Emergency Squad.
 Our rebranding and marketing efforts around The Colony Pool Club has met with much success as we saw an increase in membership of more than 7% following my efforts to build a new a website, and launch a comprehensive marketing campaign.
 I lead efforts to organize our annual "Out of the Darkness Walks".
-Over the past two years we have raised awareness and more than $150,000 for the American Foundation For Suicide Prevention.
+Over the past three years we have raised awareness and more than $250,000 for the American Foundation For Suicide Prevention.

 While these are a few of the many accomplishments, there are still opportunities that lie ahead for Chatham Township.
 You can view more of my accomplishments on the subsequent pages.